adhocmaster/MLSQL/README.md

 # Overall System Architecture

 # Using the parser:
-1. Navigate to folder "parser"
+1. Navigate to root folder
-2. run parser.py as a python application
+2. run "parser/parser.py" as a python application (You need to execute it from the root folder.)

 ## Creating an estimator